BliStr: The Blind Strategymaker: Blind Strategymaking

 \section{Blind Strategymaking}

-For the rest of this paper, the task is fixed to (Max:) \textit{developing a set of E strategies that together solve as many of the 1000 small Mizar@Turing pre-competition problems as possible}.
-A secondary criterion is that (Gen:) \textit{the strategies should be reasonably general}, i.e., perform similarly also on the unknown problems that would be later used in the competition, and that (Size:) \textit{the set of such strategies should not be too large}, so that strategy-selection system like E-MaLeS stand a chance.
+For the rest of this paper, the task (main criterion) is fixed to: \begin{criterion}[Max] Develop a set of E strategies that together solve as many of the 1000 small Mizar@Turing pre-competition problems as possible. \end{criterion} A secondary criterion is that: \begin{criterion}[Gen] The strategies should be reasonably general. \end{criterion} I.e., they should perform similarly also on the unknown problems that would be later used in the competition.
+The third criterion is: \begin{criterion}[Size] The set of such strategies should not be too large. \end{criterion} This is to make sure that strategy-selection systems like E-MaLeS stand a chance.
 This setting is very concrete, however nothing particular is assumed about the Mizar@Turing problems.

 Even though the author has some knowledge of E (see, e.g.,~\cite{Urban06-ijait}), the strategy-improving methods were intentionally developed in a data-driven way, i.e., assuming as little knowledge about the meaning of E's strategies as possible.
-The credo of AI research is to automate out human intelligence, so rather than manually developing deep theories about how the strategies work, which ATP parameters are the right for tuning, how they influence each other, etc., it was considered more interesting to push such ``blind'' approach as far as possible, and try hard to automate the discovery process based on data only.
+The credo of AI research is to automate out human intelligence, so rather than manually developing deep theories about how the strategies work, which ATP parameters are the right for tuning, how they influence each other, etc., it was considered more interesting to push such a ``blind'' approach as far as possible, and try hard to automate the discovery process based on data only.
 That is also why there is no explanation of E strategies here (see the E manual), except the following.

 A \textit{strategy} is assumed to be a collection of ATP parameters with their (integer, boolean, enumerated) values.
 The parameters influence the choice of inference rules, orderings, selection heuristics, etc. Perhaps one unusual feature of E is that it provides a language that allows the user to specify a linear combination of clause-selection heuristics used during the given-clause loop.
 The individual clause-selection heuristics further consist of a (dependent) number of parameters, making the set of meaningful strategy parameters very large (probably over 1000).
 Capturing this expressive power seemed tedious, and also looked like a hurdle to a straightforward use of the established ParamILS~\cite{ParamILS-JAIR} system which searches for good parameters by iterative local search.
 Since ParamILS otherwise looks like the right tool for the task, a data-driven (``blind'') approach was applied again to get a smaller set (currently 20) of meaningful parameters: the existing strategies that were (jointly) most useful on the training problems (see~\ref{choosing}) were used to extract a smaller set (a dozen) of clause-selection heuristics.
 In some sense, an intelligent designer (Schulz) was trusted to have already made reasonable choices in creating these smaller building blocks, but we at least know that these are the building blocks that provide the best performance so far, and reduce their parameter search to their linear combinations.
 This can certainly be made more ``blind'' later.
 The currently used set of parameters and their allowed values\footnote{For the exact set of used parameters and values see the file e-params.txt in the BliStr distribution.
 The E interpretation of the parameters is in the file e\_wrapper1.rb .} limits the space of all expressible strategies to ca. $4.5*10^7$.